kreier/jetson/llama.cpp/README.md

 ### 6. Option A: Create a `cuda_bf16.h` that redefines `nv_bfloat16` as `half`

-Create two new files in the folder `/usr/local/cuda/include/`.
-The first one is `cuda_bf16.h`, give it the following content:
+Create two new files in the folder `/usr/local/cuda/include/`, starting with `cuda_bf16.h`.
+You need root privileges, so execute `sudo nano /usr/local/cuda/include/cuda_bf16.h` and give it the following content:

 ``` h
 #ifndef CUDA_BF16_H